mytourist/api-documentation/index.md

 >This function makes it possible to request a bearer token on behalf of your customer in order to use the API.
 This way your customer does not have to log in to mytourist first to request his or her bearer token.
 [Go to the documentation](obtain-bearer-token.html)

 # Updates

+**2022 01 12** - From now on it is possible to add door access codes `access_code` behind individual bookings.
+These can be sent to the customer later with, for example, automatic email templates.
+See the [bookings](bookings.html) endpoint for more information.

 **2021 11 22** - We moved the `Availability Monthly calendar` from the availability endpoint into it's own endpoint called [calendar](calender.html).
 This because we released [bulk changes](calendar.html#bulk-changes) into our API which is also an endpoint for the calendar.
 The old `POST` url into the availability endpoint is still working and redirects automatically to the new endpoint.